MicrosoftDocs/visualstudio-docs/docs/test/unit-test-basics.md

 Now that we have some code, it's time for testing.

+## Create unit tests with Copilot

+You can also use Copilot `/tests` slash command to generate unit tests from code.
+For example, you can type `/tests using NUnit Framework` to generate NUnit tests.
+For more information, see [Use slash commands in Copilot Chat](../ide/copilot-chat-context.md#slash-commands).

 ## Create unit test projects and test methods (C#)

 For C#, it is often quicker to generate the unit test project and unit test stubs from your code.
 Or you can choose to create the unit test project and tests manually depending on your requirements.
 If you want to create unit tests from code with a 3rd party framework you will need one of these extensions installed: [NUnit](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension-18371) or [xUnit](https://marketplace.visualstudio.com/items?itemName=YowkoTsai.xUnitnetTestGenerator).
 If you are not using C#, skip this section and go to [Create the unit test project and unit tests manually](#create-the-unit-test-project-and-unit-tests-manually).

-> [!TIP]
-> You can also use Copilot `/tests` slash command to generate unit tests from code.
-For example, you can type `/tests using NUnit Framework` to generate NUnit tests.
-For more information, see [Write tests](https://docs.github.com/en/copilot/github-copilot-chat/copilot-chat-in-ides/using-github-copilot-chat-in-your-ide#write-tests).

 ### Generate unit test project and unit test stubs